Community-AI-VC/main/README.md

 <br/>

-All the historical info below has to be extracted from the internet for each of the pitch decks in the dataset.
+All the historical info below has to be extracted from the pitch deck and the internet for each of the pitch decks in the dataset.

 <br/>